DorShaar/QuadraticFormula/EquationDisassembler/readme.txt

-to be able and run UT, we should install jest with yarn:
+to be able and run UT, we should install mocha with yarn:
-	yarn add --dev jest
+	yarn add mocha

 to run it:
 	yarn test